WHO WE ARE

 DEMOCRACY & DEMOCRATIC INSTITUTIONS

-Counter global trends towards authoritarianism, xenophobia, hate and extremism through the advancement of liberal-democratic values including free speech, the rule of law, basic human rights and a free and independent press.
+Counter global trends towards authoritarianism, xenophobia, hate and extremism through the advancement of democratic values including free speech, the rule of law, basic human rights and a free and independent press.

 JEWISH VALUES IN THE SERVICE OF SOCIETY